soxtoby/SlackNet/readme.md

 An easy-to-use and flexible API for writing Slack bots in .NET, built on top of a comprehensive Slack API client.

 ## Getting Started
-There are three NuGet packages available to install, depending on your use case.
+There are three main NuGet packages available to install, depending on your use case.
   - [SlackNet](https://www.nuget.org/packages/SlackNet/): A comprehensive Slack API client for .NET.
   - [SlackNet.Bot](https://www.nuget.org/packages/SlackNet.Bot/): Easy-to-use API for writing Slack bots.
   - [SlackNet.AspNetCore](https://www.nuget.org/packages/SlackNet.AspNetCore/): ASP.NET Core integration for receiving requests from Slack.